-In 2014, a Building Maintenance Programme was commissioned which is moving into its sixth year.
+In 2014, a Building Maintenance Programme was commissioned which is now moving into its eighth year.
 The plan details the work needed on the building assets where the Town Council has a maintenance responsibility and provides an estimate of the cost of the work.

-A new stock condition survey was carried out in 2019, which identified future works to be carried out over the next five years.
+A new stock condition survey was carried out in 2019, which helps identify the plan of future works to be carried out over the next five years.